 Curate That Content

-While it can be tempting to show off all your work on your online portfolio, you should be a little picky when choosing what to include.
+While it can be tempting to show off all your work on your online portfolio website, you should be a little picky when choosing what to include.

 If your portfolio includes too many examples of your work, visitors are less likely to sift through them all.
 Some of those gorgeous pieces buried in your portfolio may never get seen!